szabgab/Perl-Maven/docs/PRODUCTS.md

 Product types
 --------------

-Eevery product can have a list of items
+Every product can have a list of items
   - downloadable files (pdf, zip, tar.gz)
   - web pages (e.g. articles)
   - videos (mp4, webm, etc. files) these can be downloaded, played on an html page.